-The Central Workforce Development Board will follow the state policy, OWD Issuance 09-2016, on Complaint and Grievance Implementation of the Nondiscrimination and Equal Opportunity Provisions of the Workforce Innovation and Opportunity Act, or other current guidance on the topic located at jobs.mo.gov/dwdissuances.
+The Central Workforce Development Board will follow the state policy, OWD Issuance 09-2016, on Complaint and Grievance Implementation of the Nondiscrimination and Equal Opportunity Provisions of the Workforce Innovation and Opportunity Act.

 The Board will comply with Section 188 and 29 CFR 38 of WIOA which prohibits discrimination against individuals who apply to, participate in, work for, or come into contact with programs and activities of the workforce development system, including partners that are part of the American Job Center delivery system.
 Section 188 prohibits discrimination on the basis of race, color, religion, sex, national origin, age, disability, or political affiliation or belief, among other bases.